josudoey/composable-hooks/README.md

 - `createContext(instance)`: creates a new context for a given instance.
 The instance parameter can be any object that will act as the context.
 This method returns an object with a use method which is used to apply plugins to the context.
 - `getCurrentInstance()`: retrieves the current instance in use.
 It can only be used inside the install() method.
 - `provide(key, value)`: provides a value to a key in the current context.
 It can only be used inside the install() method.
-If the key already exists, an error will be thrown.
 - `inject(key)`: retrieves the value associated with a key in the current context.
 It can only be used inside the install() method.
-If the key does not exist, an error will be thrown.

 ## Installation